calorab/client-chart-the-market/README.md

             [] Create space for API DATA and implement placeholder for graph [] ...API...
+            [] create toolbar with stats/info to show use of Context 8.24 Went through react router on thinkful and implemented the basics on the app for.
+Added 404 page to the list to do:
+            [X] Move ChartData to be in ChartMain
+            [X*] Create the Welcome page
+            [X] Add reactRouter and implement {planning for Sunday (8/23)}
+            [] Download and Create a basic Formik form [] Basic CSS for shape and test colors
+            [] Add 404 page not found component
+            [] Create space for API DATA and implement placeholder for graph [] ...API...
+            [] create toolbar with stats/info to show use of Context 8.25 starting late.
+        to do:
+            [X] Move ChartData to be in ChartMain
+            [X*] Create the Welcome page
+            [X] Add reactRouter and implement {planning for Sunday (8/23)}
+            [] Download and Create a basic Formik form [] Basic CSS for shape and test colors
+            [] Add 404 page not found component
+            [] Create space for API DATA and implement placeholder for graph [] ...API...
             [] create toolbar with stats/info to show use of Context

  -->